jackrosenthal/threelayout/windows/3l/INSTALL.md

 Notes:
 1. MKLC does not support extra modifier keys, so I have set the symbols layer as AltGr, and the cursor layer as Caps lock.
 This means that the cursor layer will toggle rather than just hold.
 2. SharpKeys is used to rebind the keys that cannot be changed using MKLC.
-You can do it yoursef using regedit, under HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout
+You can do it yoursef using regedit, under HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout\Scancode map
 3. Because MKLC only supports rebinding characters, and SharpKeys does not support modifiers, cursor keys do not work.
 They will insert a space instead.
 The numpad does work.